 JAM IS!

 Physically speaking, JAM is a constellation of music and movement events born out of my own experience as a mother, musician, educator, performer, and songwriter.
-I offer/produce/create the following: music and movement classes; performances at schools, festivals, birthday parties and libraries; workshops and trainings; live JAMband concerts; and family music CDs.
+I offer/produce/create the following: music/movement/mindfulness classes; performances at schools, festivals, birthday parties and libraries; workshops and trainings; live JAMband concerts; and family music recordings.

 Metaphysically speaking, the name JAM is an acronym that stands for Joy And Music.
 JAM is about connection...connection with self, connection within families, connection with the rhythms of the universe.
-Singing and dancing with our kids is one of the simplest, purest, and certainly most feel-good ways of connecting with them, sharing real experience, and feeling alive.
+Singing and dancing with our kids is one of the simplest, purest, and certainly most feel-good ways of connecting with them, sharing real experience, and feeling our aliveness and humanity.

 Any time we spend "on the floor" playing with our kids on their level, in their worlds, is time well spent, for both kids and parents.
 Any time spent not obsessing about all the pressures and commitments and schedules and responsibilities, both culturally- and self-imposed, is healing time.
 Any time spent in our bodies and not in our heads is time we reconnect with the earth, our souls, and our intuition.
 This experience can only be good for our ability to listen to, hold (physically and emotionally), and understand our kids.
 So it stands to reason that the more of it we have, the better chance we all have of realizing our potentials, shining our lights into the world, and supporting each other.
 JAM enables this experience.

 JAM is also about having fun and feeling good!
 Children are naturally on the move...they dance their way through life.
 Children are naturally noisy...they sing their way through the day.
-Music and movement together provide a natural vehicle for self-expression, confidence building, brain-development, and experiencing joy.
+Music, movement and mindfulness together provide a natural vehicle for self-expression, confidence building, brain-development, and experiencing joy.

 JAM Songs

 Children naturally live in a state of wonder and awe at the universe around them.
 A simple thing like an ant crawling across the sidewalk or a backhoe digging a big hole can put them in a trance of amazement or cause them to gyrate with excitement.
 So I write songs that speak to children, on their level, not talking down to them, but talking to them in their language about the things that make sense to them and that they are wondrous about.
-This actually takes no effort at all, and the songs simply come of their own accord.
+And then I also take the musical and lyrical level up a notch to speak to who they are becoming, because this is how they learn.

 The Message of JAM